odpi/egeria-docs/site/docs/guides/developer/java-clients/omas-constructor-parameters.md

 Each Java client has multiple constructors.
 The constructors set up the connection to the [metadata access server](/concepts/metadata-access-server).
 The parameters are passed in different combinations to control security and logging.

 * `serverName` - the name of the metadata access server.
-* `serverPlatformURlRoot` - the [platform url root](/concepts/platform-url-root) of the OMAG Server Platform where the metadata access server is running.
+* `serverPlatformURLRoot` - the [platform url root](/concepts/platform-url-root) of the OMAG Server Platform where the metadata access server is running.
 * `auditLog` - logging destination for audit log messages.
 * `userId` - this is the optional userId that is embedded in all REST calls.
 Think of it as the client's user Id rather than the userId of the end user.
 * `password` - this is the password that goes with the client's userId.
 The userId and password should both be supplied or neither.